gounthar/learning-2024-devops/docs/src/shell/README.md

 # The service command is used to run a System V init script.
 RUN service cron start

-# Change the permissions of the scripts to make them executable.
-# The chmod command changes the permissions of each given file according to mode, which can be either a symbolic representation of changes to make, or an octal number representing the bit pattern for the new permissions.
-# The +x option adds the execute permission to the existing permissions of the files.
-# The ./script/*.sh pattern matches all .sh files in the script directory.
-RUN chmod +x ./script/*.sh

 ```

 This `Dockerfile` starts from the `gitpod/workspace-full` image, which is a standard image provided by GitPod that includes a full development environment.